Nearshore, Reef, Deepwater

 The fish has a huge mouth that allows it to swallow prey whole after capturing it.
 They feed on lobster, crabs, shrimp, and fish.

 Due to their big size, the Warsaw Grouper is a sought-after catch.
 Great strength is their fighting power and any angler who hooks one will know he has a battle ahead.
-Good baits to use include halved bonito, whole fish, squid, and other cut pieces of bait when dropped within the gulping range.
+Good baits to use include halved bonito, whole fish, squid, and other cut pieces of bait.

 Warsaw Groupers are caught on bottom rigs baited with squid or cut pieces of fish.
 Due to the water depth, five-pound weights are used on the bottom rigs.